-As a means of setting the standard for staffing related services in Sweden, compulsory authorisation has been introduced as condition for membership of Competence Agencies of Sweden, effective as of February 2009 .
-Previously, this procedure was voluntary and not as comprehensive.
+As a means of setting the standard for staffing, outplacement and recruitment related services in Sweden, authorisation has been introduced as a possibility for members to apply for.
+Previously, this procedure was compulsory but is from July 2019 voluntary.

-The assessment for authorisation is made by a bipartite committee headed by an impartial chairperson.
+The assessment for authorization is made by a bipartite committee headed by an impartial chairperson.

-In order to become an authorised staffing agency (Auktoriserat bemanningsföretag), the applicant company has to meet the following conditions:
+In order to become an authorised staffing agency, the applicant company must meet the following conditions:

-- A minimum of twelve months of staffing related operations
+- A minimum of twelve months of industry related operations.

-- Assurance that all subcontractors are registered for VAT, pay taxes and duties, are covered by subcontractor insurance and are bound by collective agreement(s) in respect of employed staff (*)
+- Assurance that all subcontractors are registered for VAT, pay taxes and duties, are covered by subcontractor insurance.

-- Completion of the federation’s special authorisation training by at least one person holding a managerial position within the company
+- Completion of the federation’s special authorization training by at least one person holding a managerial position within the company.

-- Exposure of the federation’s authorisation logo in all job advertisements and marketing activities
+- Exposure of the federation’s authorization logo in all job advertisements and marketing activities.

 For further information, please e-mail Competence Agencies of Sweden